lunaticthinker/lunaticthinker.github.io/content/posts/2024-06-17-what-are-coding-principles--open-closed.md

 ---
-title: "What are Coding Principles - Open-Closed Principle (OCP)"
+title: "Open-Closed Principle: Extend Without Breaking Things"
+date: 2024-06-17
 categories:
   - Coding Principles
+tags:
+  - solid
+  - clean code
+  - software design
+  - architecture
-  - Home Page
+  - best practices
-bookHidden: true
+bookHidden: false
 ---

-# Open-Closed Principle (OCP)

-The Open-Closed Principle (OCP) is the second principle in the SOLID principles of object-oriented design.
-It states:
+The Open-Closed Principle (OCP) sits second in SOLID, but it’s usually the one you feel when requirements start shifting under your feet.

+The idea is captured in a single sentence:

-**“Software entities (classes, modules, functions, etc.) should be open for extension, but closed for modification.”**
+> Software entities (classes, modules, functions, etc.) should be open for extension, but closed for modification.

-In other words, you should be able to add new functionality to existing code without altering its core structure.
-OCP is fundamental to creating systems that are easy to extend, reducing the need to modify existing, tested code and thereby decreasing the risk of introducing new bugs.
+In practical terms, that means you should be able to add new behavior without constantly cracking open and rewriting the code that already works.
+Done well, OCP lets your system grow by addition instead of surgery.

-## Why Use the Open-Closed Principle?
+## Why Bother With OCP?

-The Open-Closed Principle helps make systems more maintainable, scalable, and robust by:

-1. **Encouraging Modularity**: By keeping classes and modules closed for modification, OCP promotes a modular design where individual components have distinct responsibilities.
-2. **Reducing Bugs**: Modifying existing, working code can introduce bugs.
-Instead, extending the code keeps existing functionality intact and minimizes the risk of errors.
-3. **Improving Scalability**: As requirements change, OCP allows new functionality to be added without altering foundational code, making it easier to scale and maintain software over time.
+If you’ve ever shipped a feature, then nervously edited old code to support the next one, you already know the pain OCP tries to avoid.

+When you follow it, a few good things happen:

+**You get modular pieces.** Code that’s closed for modification tends to form clear, separate components.
+Each part has its own role instead of accumulating “just one more” responsibility.

+**You touch less, break less.** Every time you edit existing, battle‑tested code, you open the door to regressions.
+Extending instead of modifying keeps those risks smaller.

+**You can actually scale the design.** As new requirements appear, you plug in new behaviors rather than reshaping the foundation.
+The codebase becomes more like a growing library than a constantly rewritten script.

-## Key Concepts of OCP
+## What OCP Really Means

+Two phrases sit at the heart of it:

-1. **Closed for Modification**: Once a class or module is written and tested, it should not be changed.
-If new requirements arise, extend the code rather than modify it.
+**Closed for modification.** Once a class or module is stable and tested, you shouldn’t have to keep patching it every time a new variant appears.
+Instead of editing it, you build around it.

-2. **Open for Extension**: Design classes and modules so they can be extended to add new behaviors or functionality, typically by using inheritance, polymorphism, or composition.
+**Open for extension.** The design still needs to breathe.
+You make it easy to inject new behavior—through interfaces, composition, or polymorphism—so the system can adapt without ripping out what’s already there.

+This isn’t about never changing code.
+It’s about shaping core parts so they can stay mostly stable while the edges evolve.

-## OCP in Action
+## OCP in Real Code

-Let’s look at an example to see how OCP can be applied effectively.

-### Without OCP: Hard-Coded Logic
+Let’s walk through a concrete example.

+### The Fragile Version: Hard‑Coded Conditions

-Suppose we have a system that calculates discounts for different customer types.
-Without OCP, this might be implemented as follows:
+Imagine a service that calculates discounts based on customer type:

 ```java
 class DiscountService {